 Reno Tooth Extractions

-If good oral hygiene is not practiced regularly there is a chance you’ll need a Reno tooth extraction.
+If good oral hygiene is not practiced regularly, there is a chance you’ll need a Reno tooth extraction.
 Losing a single tooth can have a major effect on your oral health and appearance.
-Dentists try everything they can to avoid a tooth loss, but sometimes it’s the safer option.
-Our team of Reno dentists are happy to consult with you on whether an extraction may be the best option.
+Our Reno family dentists try everything they can to avoid a tooth loss, but sometimes it’s the safer option.
+Our team of Reno, Nevada dental associates are happy to consult with you on whether an extraction may be the best option.

 A Reno tooth extraction may be necessary if you have:

 - Severe decay

 If you believe you may require a tooth extraction, call us to schedule an examination appointment.
 One of our Reno family dentists then will be able to assess what the ideal treatment plan is.

 After you come in for an examination, our Reno dentist may recommend a tooth extraction.
 If an extraction is suggested, the dentist will perform an x-ray to understand the shape and position of the tooth extraction area.
 Then, depending on the degree of difficulty, you may be referred to an oral surgeon.